CaptainCrowbar/crow/docs/thread.md

 A simple wrapper for `std::thread`.
 This differs from `std::thread` only in that it will automatically join on destruction, or when used on the LHS of an assignment.

-(This doesn't really belong in a "template library" but it doesn't need a library of its own and I didn't have anywhere else to put it.)